ArchViz UI3 Documentation Archive 2022

 image

-This image shows the input controls for Keyboard and Mouse.
 The Player can use the WASD keys to move around and the Mouse to look around, or to select an item in the scene and interface.

 image